Boost C++ Libraries

 PrevUpHomeNext

-Now that we defined where the log is to be stored it's time to go on and try logging.
+Now that we have defined where and how the log is to be stored, it's time to go on and try logging.
 In order to do this one has to create a logging source.
 This would be a logger object in our case and it is as simple as that:

 src::logger lg;

-Note that unlike sinks sources need not to be registered anywhere since they interact directly with logging core.
-Also note that there are two versions of loggers provided by the library: the thread-safe ones and not thread-safe.
-For the not thread-safe loggers it is safe for different threads to write logs through different instances of loggers and thus there should be a separate logger for each thread that writes logs.
-The thread-safe counterparts may be accessed from different threads concurrently, but this would involve locking and may slow things down in case of intense logging.
+Unlike sinks, sources need not be registered anywhere since they interact directly with the logging core.
+Also note that there are two versions of loggers provided by the library: the thread-safe ones and the non-thread-safe ones.
+For the non-thread-safe loggers it is safe for different threads to write logs through different instances of loggers and thus there should be a separate logger for each thread that writes logs.
+The thread-safe counterparts can be accessed from different threads concurrently, but this will involve locking and may slow things down in case of intense logging.
 The thread-safe logger types have the _mt suffix in their name.

 Regardless of the thread safety, all loggers provided by the library are default and copy-constructible and support swapping, so there should be no problem in making a logger a member of your class.
 As you will see later, such approach can give you additional benefits.

 Here my_logger is a user-defined tag name that will be used later to retrieve the logger instance and logger_mt is the logger type.
-Any logger type provided by the library or defined by user can be used in such declaration.
+Any logger type provided by the library or defined by the user can participate in such declaration.
 However, since the logger will have a single instance, you will normally want to use thread-safe loggers in a multithreaded application as global ones.

 Later on you can acquire the logger like this: